Nustendi 180mg/10mg film-coated tablets

 Increased serum uric acid

 Nustendi increases serum uric acid possibly due to inhibition of renal tubular OAT2 by bempedoic acid (see section 4.5).
-A mean increase of 0.6 mg/dL (35.7 micromole/L) in uric acid compared to baseline was observed with Nustendi at week 12.
+A mean increase of 35.7 micromole/L (0.6 mg/dL) in uric acid compared to baseline was observed with Nustendi at week 12.
 The elevations in serum uric acid usually occurred within the first 4 weeks of treatment and returned to baseline following discontinuation of treatment.
 There were no reports of gout with Nustendi.
-In the pooled placebo-controlled trials of bempedoic acid, gout was reported in 1.4% of patients treated with bempedoic acid and 0.4% of patients treated with placebo.
+In the phase 3 primary hyperlipidaemia studies of bempedoic acid, gout was reported in 1.4% of patients treated with bempedoic acid and 0.4% of patients treated with placebo.
+In the CLEAR Outcomes study, a mean increase of 47.6 micromole/L (0.8 mg/dL) in uric acid compared to baseline was observed in bempedoic acid-treated patients at month 3, and gout was also reported more frequently in bempedoic acid-treated patients (3.1%) than placebo-treated patients (2.1%).
 In both treatment groups, patients who reported gout were more likely to have a medical history of gout and/or baseline levels of uric acid above the ULN (see section 4.4).

 Effects on serum creatinine and blood urea nitrogen

-Nustendi increases serum creatinine and BUN.
-A mean increase of 0.02 mg/dL (1.8 micromole/L) in serum creatinine and a mean increase of 2.7 mg/dL (1.0 mmol/L) in BUN compared to baseline was observed with Nustendi at week 12.
+Nustendi increases serum creatinine and blood urea nitrogen (BUN).
+A mean increase of 1.8 micromole/L (0.02 mg/dL) in serum creatinine and a mean increase of 1.0 mmol/L (2.7 mg/dL) in BUN compared to baseline was observed with Nustendi at week 12.
 The elevations in serum creatinine and BUN usually occurred within the first 4 weeks of treatment, remained stable, and returned to baseline following discontinuation of therapy.
+Similar mean increases in serum creatinine (5.8 micromole/L (0.066 mg/dL)) and BUN (0.82 mmol/L (2.3 mg/dL)) were observed with bempedoic acid in the CLEAR Outcomes study.

 The observed elevations in serum creatinine may be associated with bempedoic acid inhibition of OAT2-dependent renal tubular secretion of creatinine (see section 4.5), representing a drug-endogenous substrate interaction, and does not appear to indicate worsening renal function.
 This effect should be considered when interpreting changes in estimated creatinine clearance in patients on Nustendi therapy, particularly in patients with medical conditions or receiving medicinal products that require monitoring of estimated creatinine clearance.